Yes, the Transport Credit Union is regulated and authorised by the Prudential Regulation Authority and regulated by the Financial Conduct Authority.

 If you are a new member, you can apply for an introductory loan once your first payment has been deducted from your wage.

 As a general rule of thumb, you can apply for around 5 times your share balance.
 If you have an existing loan then you can apply for up to 5 times your shares, minus the loan balance.
-Your Credit Committee consider loans every Tuesday, however if an application misses the Tuesday meeting, the Committee will try to accommodate this as soon as possible.
 In order to comply with responsible lending regulations, loans cannot be guaranteed.

 If you would like to apply for a loan, you can download a loan application form here.
 If you are unable to print this off please email or call the office and we can post one to you.
 If you are local, you can always pop into our office and complete there and then.